7 Steps To Forgive Yourself For Hurting Someone Unintentionally

 3. “Stop!”

-• I admit I did a wrong thing to someone.
+• I admit I did wrong to that person.

 • I will remember not to repeat the act.